sg00dwin/origin-server/cloud-sdk/node/README.md

 Installing via RPM
 ------------------

-To install a built version of the Cloud SDK Engine from the repository, just use:
+To install a built version of the Cloud SDK Node from the repository, just use:

-    sudo yum install cloud-sdk-engine
+    sudo yum install cloud-sdk-node

 To install everything from the source tree, we use a tool called Tito (https://github.com/dgoodwin/tito):